aws-samples/aws-lambda-hexagonal-architecture/README.md

 If you are interested to learn more about this approach, please read the [blog post associated to this code example](https://aws.amazon.com/blogs/compute/developing-evolutionary-architecture-with-aws-lambda).

 ## Project
-This example provides an idea on how to implement a basic hexagonal architecture with [AWS Lambda](https://aws.amazon.com/lambda/).
+This example provides an idea on how to implement a hexagonal architecture with [AWS Lambda](https://aws.amazon.com/lambda/) using Node.js.
 The folder structure represents the three key elements that characterizes the first implementation of an hexagonal architecture: ports, adapters and domain logic.

 In order to run the project in your AWS account, you have to follow these steps: